 In addition to the LOC newspaper collection, the WVU Libraries are currently trialing this additional newspaper archive.
 It is not West Virginia specific, but does include some papers not included in the Chronicling America Project.

-An assortment of digitized material from West Virginia Archives and History, arranged by county
+An assortment of digitized material from the West Virginia Department of Arts, Culture and History, arranged by county

 A wide variety of primary sources held by the Library of Congress - including maps, Statehood documents, Federal Writers' Project manuscripts, and an African-American pamphlet collection

-Historical documents collections, most never before available before on the Internet, relating to the Revolutionary War, Civil War, WWI, WWII, U S Presidents, historical newspapers and naturalization documents.
+Historical documents collections, most never before available before on the Internet, relating to the Revolutionary War, Civil War, WWI, WWII, US Presidents, historical newspapers and naturalization documents. [requires account]

 Additionally, through West Virginia Archives and History, you can search West Virginia Birth, Death, and Marriage certificates.